 That’s versatility.
 Now it’s your turn.
 How could you use Typeform in your next project?

 Logic Jump allows respondents to only answer questions that are relevant to them.
-Along with Answer Piping, this makes every typeform a truly unique experience.
+Along with Recall information, this makes every typeform a truly unique experience.
 See what else Logic Jump can do.

 Any interaction that involves images and video is a more engaging interaction.
 Learning doesn’t have to be boring.
 Follow Freshdesk’s example and spruce up your next typeform.